🧩 What is S.N.A.P.?

 How It All Started

 When I became an instructional coach, everything changed.
-I no longer viewed education through the narrow lens of a single classroom; I adopted a school-wide perspective.
-And what I saw was heartbreaking.
+I no longer viewed education through the narrow lens of a single classroom; I adopted a school-wide perspective, and what I saw was heartbreaking.

 What Is S.N.A.P.?